All Episodes

 And I give you these numbers.

-Now, Mark Cuban last night said, Why do you keep giving me the statistics?
+Now, Mark Cuban last night said, why do you keep giving me the statistics?

-I said, Because the truth.
+I said, because they're the truth.

 He actually was defending Obamacare last night.